CAIDA/watchtower-sentry/README.md

 The default options are:

-> Note: comments are not allowed in JSON, but graphite-beacon strips them
+> Note: comments are not allowed in JSON, but watchtower-sentry strips them

 ```js